Boisier/HUB/README.md

             type - type of the platform
-            posx - X position of the platform NOT relative to the station posy - Y position of the platform NOT relative to the station LINKS [linkID]
+            posx - X position of the platform NOT relative to the station posy - Y position of the platform NOT relative to the station displayPox - Indication for the position of labels related to this platform LINKS [linkID]
         linkID - ID of the link
         from - First station